Red X iconGreen tick iconYellow tick icon

 University of Otago Members

-In addition to our leadership and advisory teams the Otago Global Health Institute has a large number of network members.
+In addition to our leadership team the Otago Global Health Institute has a large number of network members.
 These researchers have a diversity of technical expertise which enables our institute to draw upon a large pool of research fields.

 Surnames A–C